Curry powder: History

 The first commercially available curry powder in England was advertised by Sorlie's Perfumery Warehouse on Piccadilly in 1784.

 Curry powder was used as an ingredient in 18th-century British recipe books, and commercially available from the late 18th century, with brands such as Crosse & Blackwell and Sharwood's persisting to the present.
 In Australia, a common curry spice mix is Keen's.
 The ingredient "curry powder", along with instructions on how to produce it, are also seen in 19th-century US and Australian cookbooks, and advertisements.

 British traders introduced the powder to Meiji Japan, in the mid-19th century, where it became known as "Japanese curry", and evolved into a distinct dish.

 Etymology

-In the West, the word "curry" is a broad reference to various Indian dishes prepared with different combinations of spices in the Indian subcontinent.
-The sauce-like component characterized by "curry" has been derived from the Tamil word kaṟi meaning literally 'sauce' or 'relish for rice', and finds synonyms with other regional references to local dishes evolving over thousands of years in the Indian subcontinent, such as jhol, shorba and kalia.
+In the West, the word "curry" is a broad reference to many different Indian or derivative dishes prepared with different combinations of spices.
+The English word "curry" is derived from the Tamil word kaṟi meaning 'sauce' or 'relish for rice'.